Visaging/VIT-Lost-Found/statement.md

 ## Problem Statement & Project Scope

 ### 1. Problem Statement
-In a bustling university campus like VIT Bhopal, students and staff frequently misplace personal belongings such as ID cards, electronics, and keys.
-Currently, the process of recovering these items relies on disorganized methods like WhatsApp groups, physical notice boards, or word-of-mouth.
+On a campus as lively as ours, keeping track of personal belongings can be a challenge.
+Currently, when we lose something valuable like an ID card or phone, we rely on disorganised methods like word-of-mouth or scattered whatsApp chats.
 This leads to:
-* **Inefficiency:** Lost items often go unnoticed by the owner.
+* **Missed Connections:** Items are found, but the owners never find the post.
-* **Lack of Verification:** There is no standard way to verify if a claimant is the actual owner.
+* **Trust Issues:** Without a proper verification system, handing over a found item feels risky.
-* **Data Redundancy:** Multiple people posting the same item in different groups.
+* **Information Overload:** We see the same 'Lost ID' photo forwarded again and again, making it harder to spot the important updates.

 ### 2. Project Scope
-**VIT Lost & Found** is a centralized Command Line Interface (CLI) based application designed to bridge the gap between the "Finder" and the "Loser" of an item.
-The system utilizes cloud-based storage (Firebase) to ensure data is accessible across different instances and provides a secure verification mechanism to prevent theft.
+**VIT Lost & Found** is a centralized python based application designed to bridge the gap between the "Finder" and the "Loser" of an item.
+The system utilises cloud-based storage to ensure data is accessible across different instances and provides a secure verification to prevent theft.

 ### 3. Target Users
 * **Students:** To report lost items or claim found ones.
 * **Faculty & Staff:** To report items found in classrooms or labs.
-* **Campus Security/Proctors:** To manage the handover of valuable items (future scope).
+* **Campus Security/Proctors:** To manage the handover of valuable items.

 ### 4. High-Level Features
-* **Centralized Cloud Database:** Uses Google Firebase Firestore to store user and item data in real-time, ensuring persistence unlike local file systems.
+* **Cloud Powered:** Data is stored online, not stuck on one device.
-* **Secure Authentication:** User registration and login system to track who is reporting or claiming items.
+* **Secure:** Only registered users can report or claim items.
-* **Smart Verification (Innovation):** Implements a "Distinction Match" feature using fuzzy logic (SequenceMatcher).
-The finder sets a hidden "secret feature" (e.g., "cracked screen"), and the claimant must describe it.
-The system automatically verifies ownership based on text similarity.
+* **Smart Verification:** Our "Distinction Match" feature uses AI-like logic to verify ownership automatically based on hidden item details.
-* **Real-time Dashboard:** Displays only "Open" (unclaimed) items to keep the list relevant.
+* **Live Dashboard:** Keeps the list updated by showing only unclaimed items.